MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 Some Azure CLI commands output secrets you must protect.
 For example, reference commands that manage `config`, `appsettings`, a `connection-string`, `secrets`, and `keys` often return authentication information.
 To avoid secrets being written to your log, use one of these options:

 - Use the `--output none` option to keep security information from displaying in your terminal _and from being written to your log_.
 If your command fails, you will still receive error messages.
-This is a good solution when your security information _can be retrieved_ at a later time.
+This is a good solution when your security information _can be_ retrieved at a later time.
-- Use the `--query` parameter to store results in a variable.
-This is a good solution when security information _cannot be retrieved_ at a later time.
+- Use the `--query` parameter to store output in a variable.
+This is a good solution when security information _cannot be_ retrieved at a later time.

-### Retrieve security information at a later time
+### Use `none` and retrieve security information at a later time

 _Some_ Azure secrets can be retrieved at a later time.
 A good example are secrets stored in Azure Key Vault.

-Create an Azure Key Vault secret using [az keyvault secret set](/cli/azure/keyvault/secret#az-keyvault-secret-set) with the `--output none` option.
+In this example, create an Azure Key Vault secret using [az keyvault secret set](/cli/azure/keyvault/secret#az-keyvault-secret-set) with the `--output none` option.
 You can retrieve the secret later using the [az keyvault secret show](/cli/azure/keyvault/secret#az-keyvault-secret-show) command.

 ```azurecli-interactive
 az keyvault secret set --name MySecretName \